erwincarlogonzales/erwincarlogonzales/README.md

 ## 🛠️ My Tech & Domain Stack

-My toolkit is a blend of technologies for building intelligent systems and the financial frameworks to validate them.
+My toolkit blends technologies for building intelligent systems with the financial frameworks to validate their business impact.

 <table>
   <tr>